peer-base/peer-star/docs/rfc-identity.md

 3. Verify the Self-signed Key-chain as described in [Verifying the chain](#Verifying-the-chain)
 4. Check the signatures of the self-signed Verifiable Claims against the Root Public Key.
 5. Manually verify Alice's Verifiable Claims to see if they credible.
-6. If Alice uses different keys for encrypting and signing, send her a challenge encrypted with her Public Key for encryption and ask her to send back the decrypted challenge.
+6. If Alice uses different keys for encrypting, send her a challenge encrypted with her Public Key for encryption and ask her to send back the decrypted challenge.

 Please note that certain aspects of point `5.` can be done automatically by crawling the proofs and verifying the signatures against Alice's Root Public Key.
 Still, Bob must explicitly verify the proofs as an attacker might be trying to impersonate the real Alice with fake social profiles.